Software release life cycle: General availability (GA)

 General availability (GA) is the marketing stage at which all necessary commercialization activities have been completed and a software product is available for purchase, depending, however, on language, region, and electronic vs. media availability.
 Commercialization activities could include security and compliance tests, as well as localization and worldwide availability.
 The time between RTM and GA can take from days to months before a generally available release can be declared, due to the time needed to complete all commercialization activities required by GA.
 At this stage, the software has "gone live".

 Release to the Web (RTW)

 Release to the Web (RTW) or Web release is a means of software delivery that utilizes the Internet for distribution.
 No physical media are produced in this type of release mechanism by the manufacturer.
-Web releases have become more common as Internet usage grew.
+Web releases have become more common as Internet usage has grown.

 Support

 During its supported lifetime, the software is sometimes subjected to service releases, patches or service packs, sometimes also called "interim releases" or "maintenance releases" (MR).
 For example, Microsoft released three major service packs for the 32-bit editions of Windows XP and two service packs for the 64-bit editions.
 Such service releases contain a collection of updates, fixes, and enhancements, delivered in the form of a single installable package.
 They may also implement new features.
 Some software is released with the expectation of regular support.
 Classes of software that generally involve protracted support as the norm include anti-virus suites and massively multiplayer online games.
 Continuing with this Windows XP example, Microsoft did offer paid updates for five more years after the end of extended support.
 This means that support ended on April 8, 2019.